Ken Lobb

 Kenneth Alan Lobb (also credited as Ken Lobb, KAL, and K. Lobb) is an American video game designer formerly employed by Taxan USA Corp., Namco Hometek, and Nintendo of America, and currently employed by Xbox Game Studios as Creative Director.
 He is best known as co-creator of the Killer Instinct series.

+Career

+Lobb graduated from DeVry University in 1982 and attempted to secure a job in the video game industry unsuccessfully, blaming the video game crash of 1983.
+Lobb claimed that he applied to Atari Inc. around this time but never heard back.
+Lobb subsequently began working at AMD, specifically on programmable ROM.